neslib/DelphiBlend2D/README.md

 ## Easy to Use API

 The primary goal of the Delphi API is to make the Blend2D library easy-to-use without the need of managing resources manually.
-The binding uses [Custom Managed Records](https://docwiki.embarcadero.com/RADStudio/Athens/en/Custom_Managed_Records) as lightweight "classes" that automatically manages memory and other resources, while still being very efficient and light-weight.
+The binding uses [Custom Managed Records](https://docwiki.embarcadero.com/RADStudio/Athens/en/Custom_Managed_Records) as lightweight "classes" that automatically manages memory and other resources, while still being very efficient and lightweight.

 The DelphiBlend2D OOP framework follows the [Blend2D C++ API](https://blend2d.com/doc/index.html) as closely as possible.
 It uses interfaces for automatic resource management.
 The snippet below is taken from the `blGettingStarted05` sample project.